philterd/philter/README.md

 curl -k "https://localhost:8080/api/filter" --data "George Washington lives in 90210 and his SSN was 123-45-6789." -H "Content-type: text/plain"
 ```

-## AI PII/PHI Models

-AI models for identifying PII and PHI in text are available at https://github.com/philterd/pii-models.
-These models can be used by both Phileas and [Philter](https://github.com/philterd/philter).

 ## License

 As of Philter 2.6.0, Philter is licensed under the Apache License, version 2.0.
 Previous versions were under a proprietary license.